Restraining Order in Las Vegas Nevada

 If you are in a position where your partner or spouse wants to file a restraining order against you, it is essential to get legal representation.
 A restraining order takes away a significant amount of your rights, and it could stop you from seeing your children or entering your home.
 Call Joel Mann today for a free consultation regarding protective orders.
 He can tell you about the legal options available in your situation.

-A Nevada order of protection can be filed by a person who feels that he or she has been stalked, harassed or abused or if the parent of a child feels that his or her child has been stalked, harassed, or sexually abused.
+A Nevada order of protection can be filed by a person who feels that he or she has been stalked, harassed, sexually assaulted or sexually abused or if the parent of a child feels that his or her child has been stalked, harassed, or a victim of sexual assault.
 The application can be as simple as someone believing that they are in physical danger.
 The applicant is the person that filed for the order of protection and the person that is being restrained is considered the adverse party.

 The Nevada order of protection can order the adverse party to refrain from contacting, intimidating, threatening, or otherwise interfering with the applicant and any other acquaintance or family member of the victim.

 The protective order can also stop the adverse party from doing the following things:

 - Entering the applicant’s home (even if the adverse party owns it)

 - Entering the applicant’s workplace